 The maximum resolution supported is 5760 x 1440 dpi and that too, at an optimum and expected speed.
 The max printable area allowed with this is 13 x 44” which is pretty generous.
 It will be of great users for printing superior quality banners or posters.
 Along with this, you can get borderless prints of up to 13 x 19” dimensions.

 With the increase in prices of prints, people are looking for cost-efficient solutions that do not compromise on performance either.
 This is where HP’s OfficeJet Pro 7740 comes in to save the day.
-It is an all in one meaning it can print, make copies, scans and send out faxes.
+It is all-in-one meaning it can print, make copies, scan and send out faxes.
 It is next to the perfect choice for office use and people looking to make copies or prints in a high quantity at a time.

 The J5330DW makes up for its large size by checking almost all the boxes needed for convenient professional use.
 It has a paper capacity of 250 pages in its tray and also has an automatic feeder at the top for scanning copying which can house 50 pages.
 There is also a tray for A3 pages at the back which is to be manually fed.
-There’s also USB and Ethernet connectivity options which with a few tweaks, can print and save directly to the USB drive or online Evernote, OneDrive and Google Drive.
-Moreover, there is the option for wirelessly printing via mobile, tablet or desktops which can be done so with the use of a single, easy to use the app.
+There are also USB and Ethernet connectivity options which with a few tweaks, can print and save directly to the USB drive or online Evernote, OneDrive, and Google Drive.
+Moreover, there is the option for wirelessly printing via mobile, tablet, or desktops which can be done so with the use of a single, easy-to-use app.

 The 4 cartridges are loaded from the front flap which is fairly easy to do.
 The cartridges come with an estimated 550 page capacity per refill.
 The net running cost is also quite economical, with Brother offering XL-sized cartridges which further reduce the total cost per page.